pyrotek45/avon/README.md

 ```

 **That's the core pattern:** Define variables, use them in Templates, attach Templates to Paths to create FileTemplates, and deploy.
 ## How Deployment Works

-*Why "deploy" instead of "generate"?* Because Avon doesn't just generate text—it writes files to specific paths.
-The `@/path` syntax makes file destinations part of your program, so "deploying" is the natural action.
+*Why "deploy"?* Avon ensures your files are delivered exactly where they belong.
+The `@/path` syntax integrates file destinations directly into your program, making "deploying" a seamless and intuitive experience.

 When you run `avon deploy program.av`, Avon evaluates your program and then: